zfazek/arkanoid/README.md

 Arkanoid blocker game for Android and Desktop

-It needs libgdx libraries in order to build this game. gdx-setup.ui.jar is your friend to obtain that libraries.
+It needs libgdx libraries in order to build this game. gdx-setup.jar is your friend to obtain that libraries.